nasa/delta/README.md

 Documentation
 =============

+- README Docs
+  - [DELTA Config README](delta/config/README.md) - details on how to configure DELTA from the command line using .yaml files.
+  - [DELTA built-in networks README](delta/config/networks/README.md) - details some of the available network architecture .yaml files already included with DELTA.
-DELTA can be used either as a command line tool or as a python library.
-See the python documentation for the master branch [here](https://nasa.github.io/delta/), or generate the documentation with `scripts/docs.sh`.
+- [Python Documentation](https://nasa.github.io/delta/) - DELTA can be used either as a command line tool or as a python library.
+You can view the documentation at the linked URL or generate the documentation with [`scripts/docs.sh`](scripts/docs.sh).
+  - `delta.config.extensions` [documentation](https://nasa.github.io/delta/config/extensions.html) - details on extending DELTA for use with custom layers, image types, preprocessing, etc.

 Example
 =======

+### Bash Script Example

 As a simple example, consider training a neural network to map clouds with Landsat-8 images.
-The script `scripts/example/l8_cloud.sh` trains such a network using DELTA from the [USGS SPARCS dataset](https://www.usgs.gov/core-science-systems/nli/landsat/spatial-procedures-automated-removal-cloud-and-shadow-sparcs), and shows how DELTA can be used.
+The script [`scripts/example/l8_cloud.sh`](scripts/example/l8_cloud.sh) trains such a network using DELTA from the [USGS SPARCS dataset](https://www.usgs.gov/core-science-systems/nli/landsat/spatial-procedures-automated-removal-cloud-and-shadow-sparcs), and shows how DELTA can be used.
 The steps involved in this, and other, classification processes are: